 Director, Bone Health TeleECHO

 Vice President, Board of Trustees, National Osteoporosis Foundation

 The COVID-19 pandemic and mandated social distancing have forced healthcare providers to quickly determine how to use technology to provide patient care.
 A recent NOF survey revealed that more than 60 percent of healthcare providers are offering telemedicine visits by phone or videoconference.
-Since March 2020, nearly two thirds (64%) of patient respondents have participated in technology-driven appointments.
+Since March 2020, more than one third (36%) of patient respondents have participated in technology-driven appointments.
 Overall, the feedback has been very positive with 77 percent indicating that their telemedicine appt was easy, convenient, a good quality visit and safe.
 NOF’s Dr. Lewiecki shares excellent insight and perspective on what patients can expect from this new form of healthcare.